maslovalex/jaxrs-scalate/README.md

 ### Configure Servlet filter

-The Scalate `TemplateEngineFilter` Servlet filter configures the template engine and can be configured anywhere in the filter chain.
+The Scalate `TemplateEngineFilter` Servlet filter initializes the template engine and can be configured anywhere in the filter chain.
 A subclass of the filter can also be used, so long as the `TemplateEngineFilter.doFilter` method is invoked properly.